 Making a Cardboard Tube Wreath

-This is a guide about making a cardboard tube wreath
+This is a page about making a cardboard tube wreath

 .
 A lovely, inexpensive wreath can be fashioned from flattened, cut, and glued cardboard tubes pieces.